 Social workers should also review the Technology Use in Social Work Practice Explanatory Document.

-- Submit a completed declaration form
+- A completed declaration form

-- Submit a completed verification of registration form
+- A completed verification of registration form

 * A resident is a person who is lawfully entitled to be in or to remain in Canada, makes his or her home in the province, and is ordinarily present in the province but does not include a tourist, transient or visitor to the province.